-1 [Appointment, Treasury Oversight Committee - David Martin] 2 3 Motion approving/rejecting the Treasurer's nomination of David Martin, for a term 4 ending June 17, 2026, to the Treasury Oversight Committee.
-5 6 WHEREAS, The Treasury Oversight Committee for the City and County of San 7 Francisco is established as an advisory body to the Treasurer to involve depositors of funds 8 into the City Treasury in reviewing investment policies that guide the management of those 9 funds and to enhance the security and investment return on those funds; and 10 WHEREAS, The Members of the Treasury Oversight Committee are nominated by the 11 Treasurer and approved or rejected by by the Board of Supervisors; and 12 WHEREAS, Pursuant to Administrative Code, Section 5.9-3, the Treasurer of the City 13 and County of San Francisco has submitted notification to the Clerk of the Board of 14 Supervisors of the nomination of David Martin to the Treasury Oversight Committee, received 15 by the Clerk of the Board on July 13, 2022; now, therefore, be it 16 MOVED, That the Board of Supervisors of the City and County of San Francisco 17 hereby approves/rejects the Treasurer of the City and County of San Francisco's nomination 18 of David Martin, seat 3, to the Treasury Oversight Committee, for a four-year term ending 19 June 17, 2026.
-20 21 22 23 24 25
+1 [Appointment, Treasury Oversight Committee - David Martin] 2 3 Motion approving the Treasurer's nomination of David Martin, residency requirement 4 waived, for a term ending June 17, 2026, to the Treasury Oversight Committee.
+5 6 WHEREAS, The Treasury Oversight Committee for the City and County of San 7 Francisco is established as an advisory body to the Treasurer to involve depositors of funds 8 into the City Treasury in reviewing investment policies that guide the management of those 9 funds and to enhance the security and investment return on those funds; and 10 WHEREAS, The Members of the Treasury Oversight Committee are nominated by the 11 Treasurer and approved or rejected by by the Board of Supervisors; and 12 WHEREAS, Pursuant to Administrative Code, Section 5.9-3, the Treasurer of the City 13 and County of San Francisco has submitted notification to the Clerk of the Board of 14 Supervisors of the nomination of David Martin to the Treasury Oversight Committee, received 15 by the Clerk of the Board on July 13, 2022; now, therefore, be it 16 MOVED, That the Board of Supervisors of the City and County of San Francisco 17 hereby approves the Treasurer of the City and County of San Francisco's nomination of David 18 Martin, seat 3, to the Treasury Oversight Committee, for a four-year term ending June 17, 19 2026; and, be it 20 FURTHER MOVED, That the Board of Supervisors makes the following findings: 21 1.
+The membership of the Treasury Oversight Committee has a goal to be representative 22 of the diversity of the City and County of San Francisco.
+23 2.
+Applicant David Martin, who is not a resident of San Francisco, is a person with 24 experience that uniquely qualifies them to serve on the Treasury Oversight Committee.
+25